Acro-polis/constitution/BecomingWorkerOwnerPolicy.md

-3. The ‘Hiring a Worker-Owner Meeting’ can only be valid when at least 6 Worker-Owners are present, and at least 2 to 3 members of the Work-team that is vouching for the AW-O are present.
+3. The ‘Hiring a Worker-Owner Meeting’ can only be valid when at least 6 Worker-Owners are present, and at least 2 to 3 members of the Work-team that is vouching for the Aspiree are present.
 [We are aware and will happily revise this policy when any current team with a specific product mission (Nangu/Memri) becomes an entity.]
 During the ‘Hiring a Worker-Owner Meeting’ the initiators share their experiences and motivations, and the other attendees can ask questions.
 This meeting will be recorded, and shared in the specific #_recruitment channel.

-4. After the ‘Hiring a Worker-Owner Meeting’, the recruiting team will share a proposal in the #_recruitment (!) channel in which they ask all Worker-Owners to cast a vote about the AW-O becoming a Worker-Owner.
+4. After the ‘Hiring a Worker-Owner Meeting’, the recruiting team will share a proposal in the #_recruitment (!) channel in which they ask all Worker-Owners to cast a vote about the Aspiree becoming a Worker-Owner.
 The regular [Proposals and Voting Policy](https://github.com/Acro-polis/constitution/blob/master/Proposals-and-Voting-Policy.md) applies to this.

 **NB**: If the outcome of the organizational vote is *negative*, the Hiring team is responsible for:

--   Collecting the negative voters’ *reasons* for rejecting the AW-O’s immediate movement into permanent membership.
+-   Collecting the negative voters’ *reasons* for rejecting the Aspiree’s immediate movement into permanent membership.

 -   Informing the Aspiring Worker-Owner of the outcome of the vote.